Universal Enveloping Algebras of Braided m-Lie Algebras: Introduction

 In \cite {Ma94c}, Majid introduced braided Lie algebras from geometrical point of view, which have attracted attention in mathematics and mathematical physics (see e.g. \cite {Ma95b} and references therein).

 In paper \cite {ZZ04}, braided m-Lie algebras was introduced, which generalize Lie algebras, Lie color algebras and quantum Lie algebras.
 Two classes of braided m-Lie algebras are given, which are generalized matrix braided m-Lie algebras and braided m-Lie subalgebras of $End _F M$, where $M$ is a Yetter-Drinfeld module over $B$ with dim $B< \infty $ .
 In particular, generalized classical braided m-Lie algebras $sl_{q, f}( GM_G(A), F)$ and $osp_{q, t} (GM_G(A), M, F)$ of generalized matrix algebra $GM_G(A)$ are constructed and their connection with special generalized matrix Lie superalgebra $sl_{s, f}( GM_{{\bf Z}_2}(A^s), F)$ and orthosymplectic generalized matrix Lie super algebra $osp_{s, t} (GM_{{\bf Z}_2}(A^s), M^s, F)$ are established.
 The relationship between representations of braided m-Lie algebras and their associated algebras are established.
+In \cite{WZZ15}, the relationship between Nichols braided Lie algebras and Nichols algebras are studied and provided a new method to determine when a Nichols algebra is finite dimensional.
+It was shown that Nichols algebra $\mathfrak B(V)$ is finite-dimensional if and only if Nichols braided Lie algebra $\mathfrak L(V)$ is finite-dimensional if there does not exist any $m$-infinity element in $\mathfrak B(V)$.
+In \cite{WZZ16} we will strengthen this result by showing that the condition ``there does not exist any $m$-infinity element in $\mathfrak B(V)$" can be dropped.

-In this paper we follow paper \cite {ZZ04} and obtain universal enveloping algebras of braided m-Lie algebras and PBW theorem by means of combinatorics on words (see \cite {Lo83}).
+In this paper we follow paper \cite {ZZ04} and obtain universal enveloping algebras of braided m-Lie algebras and PBW theorem by means of Combinatorics on words.

 Throughout, $ F$ is a field,